Incomplete stochastic equilibria for dynamic monetary utility: Single-Agent Maximization Problem

+In the market model of \S \ref{subsec:market}, we consider a single \define{economic agent} who trades the risky asset as well as the aforementioned riskless, num\' eraire, asset of constant value 1.
+The agent's preferences are modeled by a monetary utility associated to a penalty function $f$ satisfying Assumption \ref{ass:f}.
+This agent receives a \define{random endowment} $E \in \el^0$ at time $T$; we shall assume throughout that $E_+ \in \bigcap_{p > 1} \el^p (\PP)$, and $E/\delta \in \EBMO$.

-Each agent maximizes the expected utility of trading and random endowment:
+The agent maximizes the expected utility at the terminal time $T$ arising from trading and random endowment:

-Here $\prf{\pi_t}$ is a one-dimensional process which represents the number of shares of the asset kept by the agent at time $t$.
-As usual, this strategy is financed by investing in or borrowing from the interestless num\' eraire asset, as needed.
-To describe the admissible strategies of the agent, we follow the convention in \cite{six-authors}:
+where the portfolio process $\prf{\pi_t}$ represents the number of shares of the asset kept by the agent, and belongs to an admissible class described below.
+As usual, this strategy is financed by investing in or borrowing from the interest-free num\' eraire asset, as needed.
+To our best knowledge, solution to \eqref{eq: op} for dynamic monetary utility $U$ was missing from the literature.
+Proposition \ref{prop: verification} below establishes the existence and uniqueness of the optimal portfolio process $\prf{\pi^\lambda_t}$.